Can You Get Pregnant During Perimenopause?

 Chinese herbal medicine plays an important role in nourishing kidney yin and jing — the foundations of egg quality — and supporting the hormonal transitions of the cycle.
 Formulas that deeply nourish kidney yin and blood, such as modified versions of Zuo Gui Wan or Liu Wei Di Huang Wan, are among those I use most frequently for women trying to conceive in their forties.
 These are combined with qi and blood tonics and, where appropriate, gentle yang support to ensure the cycle has sufficient warmth and energy in the second half.
 Treatment typically runs for three months before a conception attempt or IVF cycle.

-CoQ10 (ubiquinol, 400–600mg daily) is strongly evidence-backed for improving mitochondrial function in ageing eggs and should be started at least three months before conception is attempted.
-DHEA (25–75mg daily) has a growing evidence base for improving ovarian response in poor responders and diminished ovarian reserve — though this should be discussed with a reproductive specialist before starting.
-A high-quality prenatal multivitamin, vitamin D, and omega-3 fatty acids complete the evidence-based foundation.
+CoQ10 (ubiquinol, 400–600 mg daily) is strongly evidence-backed for improving mitochondrial function in ageing eggs and should be started at least three months before conception is attempted.
+DHEA (25–75 mg daily) has a growing evidence base for improving ovarian response in poor responders and diminished ovarian reserve — though this should be discussed with a reproductive specialist before starting.
+A high-quality prenatal multivitamin, vitamin D, methylfolate, omega-3 and adequate protein complete the evidence-based foundation.
+See also my page on vitamins to get pregnant.

 For women over 45, or those whose AMH is very low and IVF cycles have failed repeatedly, donor egg IVF offers the highest success rates.
 This is a very personal decision and one I support patients in thinking through without pressure.
 Some women choose to pursue donor eggs; others strongly prefer to continue trying with their own.
 TCM treatment is relevant in both cases — for women continuing with their own eggs, it optimises quality; for those pursuing donor egg IVF, it supports endometrial receptivity and the implantation environment.